openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 - Search in listed functions
 - Create new function
 - Name of existing function
-- Action - update & delete
+- Action - update & delete function

 One can use function during query in two ways :